HughMurrell/EllpacaEscapeAtlas/README.md

 # EllpacaEscapeAtlas

-Here we generate annotated Ellpaca tree, highlighter charts and escape logos for each donor Ellpaca functional alignment, and then combine them into one document using LaTex.
+Here we generate annotated Ellpaca trees, alignment charts and escape logos for each donor Ellpaca functional alignment, and then combine them into one document using LaTex.